Erosion: Mountain ranges

-Mountain ranges are known to take many millions of years to erode to the degree they effectively cease to exist.
-Scholars Pitman and Golovchenko estimate that it takes probably more than 450 million years to erode a mountain mass similar to the Himalaya into an almost-flat peneplain if there are no major sea-level changes.
+Mountain ranges take millions of years to erode to the degree they effectively cease to exist.
+Scholars Pitman and Golovchenko estimate that it takes probably more than 450 million years to erode a mountain mass similar to the Himalaya into an almost-flat peneplain if there are no significant sea-level changes.
 Erosion of mountains massifs can create a pattern of equally high summits called summit accordance.
 It has been argued that extension during post-orogenic collapse is a more effective mechanism of lowering the height of orogenic mountains than erosion.

 Examples of heavily eroded mountain ranges include the Timanides of Northern Russia.
 Erosion of this orogen has produced sediments that are now found in the East European Platform, including the Cambrian Sablya Formation near Lake Ladoga.
 Studies of these sediments indicate that it is likely that the erosion of the orogen began in the Cambrian and then intensified in the Ordovician.

 Soils

-If the rate of erosion is higher than the rate of soil formation the soils are being destroyed by erosion.
-Where soil is not destroyed by erosion, erosion can in some cases prevent the formation of soil features that form slowly.
-Inceptisols are common soils that form in areas of fast erosion.